Nirklars/MiniwebOpen/README.md

 **UNINSTALL:**

-Use 'Add or Remove Programs' in Windows Settings to uninstall.
+Use 'Add or Remove Programs' in Windows Settings to uninstall or run the installer again.

 MiniWeb Open as a Webserver repository: https://github.com/Nirklars/MiniwebOpen

 Miniweb original repository: https://github.com/avih/miniweb